 TxDOT issues I-20 traffic alerts

 Mar.
-18—The Texas Department of Transportation issued traffic alerts Monday for I-20 in Midland County.
+20—The Texas Department of Transportation issued traffic alerts Wednesday for I-20 in Midland County.

-The eastbound right lane of I-20 will be closed until 4:00 p.m.
-Monday afternoon.
-The construction team is repairing pavement damage.
+Sweeping and cleaning operations will affect the I-20 main lanes Wednesday from the Midkiff bridge site to the new CR 1250 Bridge.
+One crew will circulate between Midkiff and LP 250 in both the east and westbound directions.
+This work convoy will utilize slow rolling closures, one lane at a time from 8:00 p.m. until 1:00 a.m.
+A second crew will close the westbound right lane between Schlumberger Dr. and CR 1255 from 7:00 p.m. until 5:00 a.m.
+Thursday morning.

-A sweeping and cleaning operation will circulate on the main lanes of I-20 between Midkiff and LP 250 Tuesday, March 19, in both the east and westbound directions.
-Tuesday's work convoy will utilize slow rolling closures, one lane at a time from 9:00 a.m. until 3:00 p.m. as the construction team sweeps all main lane pavement.
+A sweeping and cleaning operation will circulate between Midkiff and SH 349 in both the east and westbound directions Thursday, March 21.
+This work convoy will utilize slow rolling closures, one lane at a time from 8:00 a.m. until 4:00 p.m. as the construction team sweeps all main lane pavement.

-Watch for slow moving construction vehicles in these work zones.
+Watch for slow moving construction vehicles in this work zone.
 Expect delays or use an alternate route if possible.

 Know Before You Go: Use The Basin 20 app to plan your travel along IH 20 construction zone.